JanAdell/Project-2-Research-Ai-RPG-Design/README.md

 <a name="aiplay"></a>
 # AI and the player

 We, as designers and developers, want the player to end up seeing NPCs (as much as possible) as relatable, personality filled entities.
-This is usually a task accomplished by the joint effort of writers and designers, so as to bring a believable character to life.
+This is usually a task accomplished by the joint effort of writers and designers, so as to bring a believable character to life, and then entrusting programmers and animators to put together an entity which moves and feels like something which could be real, or could, at least, exist in a world similar to that we're experiencing in the game.

-### **interaccio que busca el dev entre el jugador i la IA, i com vol que aquesta sigui tractada

 <a name="aifeat"></a>
 # AI as a Game Feature